demifarquhar01/PolishPro/Test-And-Use-Case-Document.md

 - **Data Backup & Recovery Test:** Triggers a **full system backup** and simulates data loss to confirm recovery within **24 hours**.

 ---
 # 🚀 Challenges in Translating Requirements to Use Cases & Test Cases

 Developing **use cases and test cases** for the **PolishPro Nail Salon Booking System** presented several challenges in ensuring system functionality aligned with real-world business operations.
 While functional requirements outlined **appointment booking, cancellations, and rescheduling**, translating them into **detailed use cases and test cases** exposed gaps that required refinement.

 ## ⚡ Key Challenges
-### 📌 Defining Functional Boundaries
-- The initial requirements broadly mentioned **cancellations and rescheduling** under appointment booking but did not define them as **standalone features**.
-- When creating test cases, this led to **unclear validation criteria**, making it difficult to test edge cases like last-minute cancellations.
-- To address this, **cancellation and rescheduling** were explicitly documented as functional requirements, ensuring the test cases reflected business needs.
+### 🔍 Identifying Use Cases
+One of the biggest challenges in developing **PolishPro: Nail Salon Booking System** was ensuring that all stakeholders had clearly defined roles and responsibilities.
+The system serves multiple users, each with distinct needs, requiring carefully designed use cases to avoid overlap and confusion.
+Each stakeholder interacts with the system differently.
+A major challenge was ensuring **no redundancy or conflicts** while maintaining an intuitive user experience.
+For example:
+- **🏢 Salon Owners** and **💅 Nail Technicians** both need access to client appointments, but their access levels must differ.

+### 🔗 Identifying Dependencies and Includes
+Defining dependencies between different use cases was another hurdle.
+Some functionalities needed to be included in multiple processes, while others extended existing actions.
+For instance:
+- **📝 Registering an account** includes validating authentication.
+- **📆 Booking an appointment** includes sending email notifications and checking client preferences.
+- **❌ Canceling an appointment** includes sending confirmation emails.

+### 🤔 Reflection: The Difficulty of Defining Use Cases
+Defining clear use cases was more complex than anticipated.
+One of the primary difficulties was ensuring that each use case accurately reflected real-world interactions while avoiding redundancy.
+Some actions, such as **🔒 authentication and 📩 email notifications**, are integral to multiple processes, making it challenging to decide whether they should be treated as standalone use cases or dependencies within other use cases.

+Another challenge was balancing **⚖️ user needs with system constraints**.
+For instance, while **👤 Clients** and **💅 Nail Technicians** both interact with appointment data, their permissions must be carefully defined to prevent unauthorized modifications.
+Similarly, ensuring that the **🏢 Salon Owner** had appropriate managerial controls without unnecessary technical complexity required careful mapping of functionalities.

 ### 📅 Managing Scheduling Constraints
 - Initially, test cases allowed **unrestricted cancellations and reschedules**, which could disrupt salon operations.